-Christopher E. Kelly, Ph.D., is an assistant professor in the Department of Sociology and Criminal Justice at Saint Joseph's University in Philadelphia, Pennsylvania (USA).
-For the three years prior to joining the faculty at Saint Joseph's, Dr. Kelly has been funded by the High Value Detainee Interrogation Group (HIG), an interagency collaboration established to promote the effective and humane interrogation of detained individuals.
-Most recently, Dr. Kelly was Principal Investigator on a project entitled “The Dynamic Process of Interrogation,” a content analysis of video and audio recorded interrogations.
-Dr. Kelly has been published in Psychology, Public Policy, and Law, Criminal Justice and Behavior, and Policing and Society, and he is a member of the American Psychology-Law Association (APLS) and the International Investigative Interviewing Research Group (iIIRG).
+Christopher E. Kelly, Ph.D., is an assistant professor in the Department of Sociology and Criminal Justice at Saint Joseph's University in Philadelphia, PA (USA).
+Dr. Kelly's research has been funded by the High Value Detainee Interrogation Group (HIG), an interagency collaboration established to promote the effective and humane interrogation of detained individuals, as the Principal Investigator or Co-Principal Investigator on research with the Philadelphia Police Department, the Los Angeles Police Department, and most recently, with the Las Vegas Metropolitan Police Department.
+Dr. Kelly has been published in Law and Human Behavior, Psychology, Public Policy, and Law, and Justice Quarterly, among other outlets, and he is a member of the American Psychology-Law Association (APLS) and the International Investigative Interviewing Research Group (iIIRG).

 Grants and Awards

-The Dynamic Process of Interrogation.
+Inducing Information Disclosure in Interviews through Priming: A Field Experiment.
+Role: Principal Investigator for subcontract.
 Source: High Value Detainee Interrogation Group / Federal Bureau of Investigation.
-Subcontract from University of Texas as El Paso, PI: Christian A. Meissner.
-Total Costs: $153,000.
-Principal Investigator for subcontract (Co-PI: Allison Redlich).
+Subcontract from University of Texas at El Paso, PI: Christian A. Meissner.

 - Interrogation and investigative interviewing